 - Transient workers who only go home on weekends

-If this is not enough, you can survey the area and examine the state of the competition if ever they exist.
-Are their machines filled to the brim all the time and takes longer for customers to get their pressed laundry?
+If this is not enough, you can conduct survey in the area and examine the state of the competition if ever they exist — are their machines filled to the brim all the time and takes longer for customers to get their pressed laundry?

 Will customers likely to prefer your staff to do the job and do a home delivery or make use of self-service facilities as they have time to wait for their laundry?

-Having adequate market research helps you set the price, offer the right service, and pick the right equipment.
-(Self-service or full service?
-Wash and fold or wash, fold, and service?)
+Having adequate market research helps you set the price, offer the right service (Self-service or full service?
+Wash and fold or wash, fold and service?), and pick the right equipment.

-Also, based on your research, customers might usually go for groceries or grab a coffee after dropping off their laundry.
-So establishing the business close for complementary enterprises will also help.
+Also, based on your research, customers might usually go for grocery or grab a coffee after dropping off their laundry, so establishing the business close to complementary businesses will also help.

-But in addition to proximity to your clients, one primary consideration of putting up your business is not only a steady water supply but also the quality that does not compromise the desired results and minimize wastage on detergent or fabric softener.
+But in addition to close proximity to your clients, one major consideration of putting up your business is not only a steady water supply but also quality that does not compromise the desired results and minimize wastage on detergent or fabric softener.

 Things to note when acquiring industrial washing machines:

-Besides machines, use compatible materials (detergent, fabric softeners) and operating conditions (temperature, humidity level) to help extend the washing machine’s working life and minimize problems along the way.
+Besides machines, use compatible materials (detergent, fabric softeners) and operating conditions (temperature, humidity level) to help extend washing machine’s operating life and minimize problems along the way.

-It might be intimidating to enter a crowd of existing competition.
-But if your market research indicates opportunities for a newcomer, then entering as a new player should benefit customers.
-They will benefit from better service, reasonable pricing, and more choices based on their needs.
+It might be intimidating to add to the crowd of existing competition, but if your market research indicates opportunities for a newcomer, then entering as a new player should benefit customers who enjoy better service and more choice, but the businesses who strive for success through operating efficiency.